wvargas24/Query-APIs/README.md

 - Creation of custom taxonomies
 - Creation of Plugin settings page
 - Creation of custom Widgets for advanced search and featured properties
-- Implementation of Advanced Custom Fields
+- Implementation of Advanced Custom Fields and Metaboxes
 - Creation of custom templates for the theme (Single Post, Archive, taxonomy)
 - Creation of paginators, filters, layout, computers and tables in ajax
 - Shortcode Construction